AlexsanderC-dev/AlexsanderC-dev/README.md

 - 🔭 I’m currently working on my onw development...😊
 - 🌱 I’m currently learning to be Software Enginering.
-- 👯 I’m looking to collaborate on a many projects...
+- 👯 I’m looking to collaborate on many projects...
 - ✌️ I’m looking for help with how to be a good Dev (Help Me wit his please).
 - 💬 Ask me about Network (I'm good on it).
 - ⚡ Fun fact: I love all technologies and everything about it.